 Donating Money, Time, and Resources to a Campaign

+Another avenue for political participation is running for office.
+Being a public official requires a great deal of dedication, time, energy, and money.
 About 3 percent of the adult population holds an elected or appointed public office.

 Participating by Protesting

 Political protest activity represents another sphere of political participation.
 Protests involve unconventional, and sometimes unlawful, political actions that are undertaken to gain rewards from the political and economic system.
 Protest behavior can take many forms.
 People can engage in nonviolent acts of civil disobedience where they deliberately break a law that they consider to be unjust.
 This tactic was used effectively during the 1960s civil rights movement .
 Other forms of protest behavior include marking public spaces with graffiti, demonstrating, and boycotting.
 Extreme forms of protest behavior include acts that cause harm, like bombing a building or rioting.
 Members of social movements may resort to rioting when they perceive that there are no conventional alternatives for getting their message across.

 About half the population takes part in national and community political affairs by joining an interest group, issue-based organization, civic organization, or political party.
 Organizations with the goal of promoting civic action on behalf of particular causes, or single-issue groups, have proliferated.
 These groups are as diverse as the People for the Ethical Treatment of Animals (PETA), which supports animal rights, to the Concord Coalition, which seeks to protect Social Security benefits.